stacklane/docs/🗄/Article/models/images.md

 summary:  Learn about uploading and displaying images.
 ---

-# Overview

 The `image` field type stores a single image.
 Supported image types are JPG, GIF, PNG.
-Because non-expert users may be using your site/app, the system supports image uploads of up to 10MB.
+Because non-expert users may be using the site/app, the platform supports image uploads of up to 10MB.
 However all images will be rescaled to no more than 2000px wide (with a proportional height).

 # Display

-Images are served out of an optimized, secure, and "generic" domain name which is independent from the domain your site is hosted on.
+Images are served out of an optimized, secure, and "generic" domain name which is independent from the domain a site is hosted on.
 The image URLs are not designed to be user friendly or directly shared.
 Image URLs should always be embedded in HTML, even if it's a simple shareable "wrapper".

 Using a Mustache template, a triple bracket expression will render an appropriate `<img>` tag, for example: